Characterising transformations between quantum objects, 'completeness' of quantum properties, and transformations without a fixed causal order: Introduction

-This current work is more modest in scope; leveraging the link product~\cite{chiribella09networks} and the linearity of the involved transformations, we provide a straight forward, systematic way to derive the properties of arbitrary transformations between sets that naturally emerge in quantum mechanics.
-In turn, this allows us to re-derive the properties of many different relevant quantum transformations appearing in different parts of the literature in a unified and direct way.
+This current work is more modest in scope; leveraging the link product~\cite{chiribella09networks} and the linearity of the involved transformations, we provide a straightforward, systematic way to derive the properties of arbitrary transformations between sets that naturally emerge in quantum mechanics.
+In turn, this allows us to re-derive the properties of a vast array of relevant quantum transformations appearing in different parts of the literature in a unified and direct way.
 We further demonstrate the effectiveness and ease of this framework by explicitly discussing affine dual sets as well as probabilistic quantum operations and the signalling structures of quantum maps.
 As an additional application of our methods, we analyse the emergence of indefinite causal order in higher-order quantum operations.